 Woodlands Secondary School

 One of the older schools in the area with solid results.
-Known for sports excellence and community service programmes.
+ALP in STEM – Health and Food Science, with a Community Youth Leadership programme.

 Evergreen Secondary School

-Applied Learning Programme in Outdoor Adventure Learning.
+Applied Learning Programme in Effective Communication (‘Effective Communicators with a Heart’).
 Good balance between academic rigour and holistic development.

 Marsiling Secondary School

-Health Science and Technology ALP gives students exposure to healthcare-related fields.
+Eco-Sustainability through Inquiry-Based Learning ALP gives students exposure to environmental sustainability, coding, and STEM problem-solving.
 Located near Marsiling MRT.

 Christ Church Secondary School